‘A region of injured tissue or skin in which blood capillaries have been ruptured; a bruise’. Contusion is a medical term for bruise.

 The purpose of treatment is to reduce swelling and move the fluids including the congealed blood.

 Contrary to popular belief massaging the area early on is not recommended.
 The risk is more trauma.
-Massaging around the area however, may help.
+Massaging around the area, however, may help.

-At Cranbourne Family Chiropractic and Wellness Centre we recommend interferential, a combination of ultra-sound and TENS therapy.
+At Cranbourne Family Chiropractic and Wellness Centre we recommend interferential, a combination of ultrasound and TENS therapy.
 Cups are placed around the bruised areas for around 40 minutes.
 This is repeated anywhere from 2 to 10 sessions over 2-3 weeks depending on the severity of the bruising.

-If left untreated you risk hardening of the congealed blood and a semi-permanent lump developing.
+Dr. Andrew Arnold stresses that if left untreated you risk hardening of the congealed blood and a semi-permanent lump developing.

 Creams such as hirudoid and Arnica may help break down surface bruising.